 Although not entirely crime-free, Bryant Park is considered a pretty safe place.
 However, it’s better to avoid visiting it at night.

 The Vessel is a construction, and tourist destination considered the most expensive private work in the USA.
 Designed by the British architect Thomas Heatherwick, over the years, has collected several negative comments, especially from New Yorkers.

-You can get a ticket to get in and climb the building.
-Admission is free.
+Visitors can get a free ticket to enter and climb the building.

 Address: The Shops and Restaurants at Hudson Yards, New York, NY 10001, United States.